What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 If your guitar sounds out of tune while using a capo it is likely because it is using too much pressure, causing the pitch of the notes to raise slightly.
 If your capo allows it, reduce the clamping pressure until the chords sound correct.

 Alternatively, you should also check the intonation of your guitar.
 If your guitar is not properly intonated, notes will sound more and more out of tune the further up the fingerboard you go.
 This issue will only be highlighted through the use of a capo.
+Consider a guitar setup if you think this might be your issue.

 Finally, it could just be that you have a bad/cheap capo!
 I’d recommend investing in a quality option like the G7th capo I spoke about above if you are going to be regularly using one.